chancellorjax/aperys-constant/README.md

 Suppose you asked me to rewrite the number 1.6449340668... in terms of other well-known numbers.

-I would say, "That's easy!
+I would say, "That's easy!"

 ![basel](https://raw.githubusercontent.com/jagrajs/aperys-constant/master/basel.png)

 Now, suppose you asked me to rewrite the number 1.2020569031... in terms of other well-known numbers.
 I (and everyone in the world) would say, "We have absolutely no idea!
-Even after 400 years!
+Even after 400 years!"

 ![apery](https://raw.githubusercontent.com/jagrajs/aperys-constant/master/apery.png)